cnnrhill/y-generic-sync/README.md

     syncProvider.on('broadcast', (bytes) => {
         // Implement your own code to broadcast `bytes` (a Uint8Array).
-        // Be sure to send the message to all other peer.
+        // Be sure to send the message to all other peers.
     });

     // When messages are received from other peers, pass them into the sync provider